FP&A vs Accounting

-FP&A vs Accounting: Major Differences Every Entrepreneur Should Know
+FP&A vs Accounting: Differences Every Entrepreneur Should Know

 FP&A and accounting are like two sides of a coin.
 They complement each other but have differences.